-When dealing with so many tweets, it is better to have a last-minute check before scheduling them.
+When you automate tweets in greater numbers, it is better to have a last-minute check before scheduling them.

-Once your CSV file is uploaded, you will be directed to the preview window.
-Here you can review all the posts alongside their images and make any required edits.
+So, once your CSV file is uploaded, you will be directed to the preview window.

 Now, click on the “Select Account” button.